 Shakuni never had any hatred against Pandavas, Shakuni’s main enmity was against Bhishma Pitamah.
 Bhishma invites Shakuni’s family to a meal and locks them up by giving them minimal food.
 He does this upon knowing King Subala gave a false horoscope when Gandhari was married to Dhritarashtra as treachery.

 Astrologers predicted Gandhari’s first husband would die, so he married a goat, and that goat was sacrificed.
 Therefore Dhritarashtra was her second husband and was hidden from the Kuru family.

 2. Shakuni’s dice were made of his father’s bone.

 When the family was locked up in a cellar with a minimal amount of food, King Subala decides that his one family member should live at any cost to take revenge against Bhishma and the Kuru family for this behavior of Bhishma.
 So Shakuni, the youngest and the cleverest son was chosen by giving all others meals to survive.

 Subala stabs Shakuni’s leg on the last breath and asks him to remember the pain and remember the vengeance against the Kuru family.
 He also asks Shakuni to make dice out of his thigh’s bone.

 3. Shakuni was an illusionist

-Shakuni was not only a very clever and mastermind but was also an illusionist, talent of which he could bring to his advantage any time when playing a dice game.
+Shakuni was a very clever mastermind and an illusionist, a talent he could bring to his advantage any time when playing a dice game.
 Yudhishthira was a big gambler who lost everything to Duryodhana in the dice game with the help of Shakuni.
-This became the main reason for the Kurukshetra war.
+This became the main reason for the Kurukshetra War.

 4. Shakuni was the 100th son of King Subala